 - Accumulate self-certification documentation for each project, including prescribed letters to supply chain partners (refer to pages six and seven of FEMA’s sample self-certification letter for manufacturers performing the final assembly).

-BABA Self-Certification List for the Broadband Equity Access and Deployment Program
+BABA Self-certification List for the Broadband Equity Access and Deployment Program

 Manufacturers involved in the Broadband Equity Access and Deployment (BEAD) Program infrastructure projects should complete a BEAD BABA Self Certification Intake Form provided by the National Telecommunications and Information Administration.
 This process enables manufacturers to self-certify their products as BABA-compliant.
 Once certified, these products will be listed on the BEAD self-certification page on the Department of Commerce website.